Trump says coronavirus is 'dying out;' Dr. Sanjay Gupta says the virus is not dying - Local News 8

 “No,” Trump said, “because if you look, the numbers are very minuscule compared to what it was.
 It’s dying out.
 By the way, we’re doing very well in vaccines and therapeutics.”
 And he went on from there.

+His claim about the virus “dying out” is countered by health experts and the government’s own data, which shows cases spiking across the country.

-Later in the day, in a call with Sean Hannity, Trump delivered “his usual exaggeration about his travel restrictions,” per CNN fact-checker Daniel Dale, and said the US will not have to close again.
-Then he moved on.
+But he made another similar claim later in the day in a phone call with Fox’s Sean Hannity, Trump delivered “his usual exaggeration about his travel restrictions,” per CNN fact-checker Daniel Dale, and said the US will not have to close again.

+“We’re very close to a vaccine and we’re very close to therapeutics, really good therapeutics,” he said.
+“But even without that, I don’t like to talk about that because it’s fading away.
+It’s going to fade away, but having a vaccine would be really nice and that’s going to happen.”

+Trump’s “fading away” talk echoes his February and March claims — since disproven — that the virus is “going away.”

-Trump’s quotes reaffirmed what CNN’s WH team wrote earlier in the day: “Trump has largely tuned out the persistent coronavirus contagion — which is causing spikes in new cases across 21 states and daily death tolls that reach into the hundreds — to focus instead on reviving both the economy and his own political prospects.”
+His new comments on Wednesday reaffirmed what CNN’s White House team wrote here: “Trump has largely tuned out the persistent coronavirus contagion — which is causing spikes in new cases across 21 states and daily death tolls that reach into the hundreds — to focus instead on reviving both the economy and his own political prospects.”

-This story quoted an admin official close to the coronavirus task force as saying, “They just don’t want to deal with the reality of it.
+This story quoted an administration official close to the coronavirus task force as saying, “They just don’t want to deal with the reality of it.
 They’re in denial.”

 Here’s the reality